Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Methodology

 \subsection{Problem Formulation}

+We first formulate the backdoor attack and defense problems, then detail the proposed method of \emph{Blind Defense with Masked AutoEncoder} (BDMAE) (Fig.~\ref{fig:frame}).
+Our key idea is to detect possible triggers with the help of MAE.

-Denote the set of clean images as $D=\{(\x,y)\}$.
-An adversary generates a set of backdoored images $\tilde{D}=\{(\Phi{(\x)}, \eta{(y)})|(\x,y)\in D\}$, where $\Phi(\cdot)$ transforms a clean image into a backdoored image and $\eta(\cdot)$ transforms its ground truth label into a target label.
-We consider the popular formulation of $\Phi(\x)=(1-\m)\odot \x + \m\odot \bm{\theta}$, where $\bm{m}$ is a binary mask, $\bm{\theta}$ is the backdoor trigger and $\odot$ denotes the Hadamard product~\cite{dong2021black,hu2021trigger,zheng2021topological}.
-The masks and triggers may not be necessarily the same for different images.
-While the trigger can span over the entire image, this work only focuses on triggers formed from local patches.
-A prediction model $f$ is trained on clean images and backdoored images until it makes correct predictions on clean images but makes abnormal predictions on images with triggers.
-It is also possible that $f$ is trained on clean images only.
+\cparagraph{Backdoor attack.} Given a set of clean data $D=\{(\x,y)\}$, an adversary generates backdoored data $\tilde{D}=\{(\Phi{(\x)}, \eta(y))|(\x,y)\in D\}$, where $\Phi(\cdot)$ transforms a clean image into a backdoored image and $\eta(\cdot)$ transforms its true label into a target label.
+In this paper, we consider the popular formulation of $\Phi(\x)=(1-\bm{b}_{\x})\odot \x + \bm{b}_{\x}\odot \bm{\theta}_{\x}$, where $\bm{b}_{\x}$ is a binary mask, $\bm{\theta}_{\x}$ is the backdoor trigger, $\odot$ denotes the Hadamard product~\cite{dong2021black,hu2021trigger,zheng2021topological}. $\eta(y)$ maps all true labels to one predefined target label.
+The mask and trigger may not be the same for different images.
+While triggers can span over the entire image, we only focus on local visible triggers that occupy a small area of the image, which are easy to apply in the real world, and robust against image transformations.
+A prediction model $f$ is obtained by training on both clean data and backdoored data.
+In the situation without backdoor attack, $f$ is obtained from clean data only.

-At test time, the suspicious model $f$ is provided as black-box and only its hard label predictions are accessible.
-The true label of every test image needs to be recovered on the fly, without accessing additional data.
-For every test image $\x$, we seek a purified version $\iota(\x)$ such that $\iota(\x)$ does not contain backdoor triggers and $f(\iota(\x))$ gives the correct label prediction.
+\cparagraph{Black-box test-time defense.} At test time, the suspicious model $f$ is provided as a black box and only its hard label predictions are accessible.
+The true label of each test image $\x$ needs to be recovered on the fly, without accessing additional data.
+To realize this, we seek a purified version $\rho(\x)$ such that $f(\rho(\x))$ generates the correct label prediction.
 The test process is blind to the model or images, meaning that there is no information on whether $f$ is backdoored and whether $\x$ contains triggers.
-The goal is to achieve high classification accuracies on all test images, and thus low attack success rate on triggered images.
+The goal is to achieve high classification accuracies on both clean and backdoored images.